hudson155/kairo/.github/pull_request_template.md

 - [ ] Each component is inside its own file, inside its own folder, nested within the appropriate parent's `/components` folder or `/pages` folder.
 - [ ] Each component is documented using KDoc above the builder function.
-- [ ] Each component's file is in this order: builder function (internal), props (internal), page object (internal), styles class and styles instantiation (private), private state, and then component (internal).
+- [ ] Each component's file is in this order: builder function (internal), props (internal), prop enums (internal), page object (internal), styles class and styles instantiation (private), private state, and then component (internal).
+- [ ] Components don't use an excessive component class (global state, API).
 - [ ] Styles have their own class (not object) with a unique name.
 - [ ] Components are not too big.
 - [ ] Components don't duplicate code from another component, and are sufficiently but not overly generic.
-- [ ] Loading states and empty states are appropriately considered.
+- [ ] Loading states, error states, and empty states are appropriately considered.